 Seymour subjected Levi to a steady gaze as he took a deep breath.
 His mouth had drawn into a thin, tight line.

-‘Feel wha — ?
+‘Feel wha –?
 Levi paused as he took a few seconds to consider his uncle’s words.
 Something wasn’t right.
 Aside from the sudden change in – everything.
-He felt a tension in the air, like before a lightning storm, yet all was clear and fine.
-No, the sense of unease was all about him.
+He sensed a tension in the air, like before a lightning storm, yet all was clear and fine.
+No, the source of the unease was all about him.
 He could almost feel it, like the roughness of a harsh blanket on his arms.

 ‘I have friends here, Levi, I have to make sure they’re alright.
 Something seems to be so very wrong and we must make haste.’

 ‘But what about the farm?’
 Levi wanted answers before he went anywhere and he was prepared to stand his ground until he got them.